Effective Salmon Hooking

 Setting The Salmon Hook Properly

 The best method I've personally found to put the 'brakes' on a salmon that's turned on the fly is by keeping the rod tip down and pointed in the general direction of the fish and clamping the fly reel face until the weight of the fish is felt for at least 2 or 3 seconds.
 That will set the hook properly every time regardless of whether the micro hold of the hook point was initially positioned in tough or softer tissue within the salmon's mouth as all that's between your hook point and your fly reel is the 'negligible' braid core stretch of your fly line and nothing else.
-If you follow the masses and the 'just lift into it' nonsense you'll more often than not be disappointed by the slack line that frequently follows!
+If you follow the masses and the 'just lift into it' theme you'll more often than not be disappointed by the slack line that frequently follows!
 Logic should tell you that the softish 'lift' action of a salmon fly rod and a lightly set reel clutch is unlikely to ever give you adequate hook point pressure to set the hook properly!

 Slow Down When A Salmon Takes

 Take your time when a salmon takes your fly as when you've allowed that fish to turn you've already achieved a 'micro hook hold' somewhere in the salmon's mouth and the line drag from the flow of the river on your fly line will be keeping everything reasonably taught as the fish peels line off your reel.
 Visualising the river angle of the salmon at this point should tell you that the fish is now moving away from you (with forward momentum) so if you apply the 'brakes' with the rod parallel to the surface of the river and pointing towards the fish then there's only one thing that can occur and that is totally 'effective' hook point pressure which will set the hook properly in the salmon's mouth where it's never coming off!